Dust Bowl Road Trip: A Flat Tire, New Tires & Popping Wheelies

 However, because we’d never experienced getting a flat in the Tacoma, Ryan had to pull out the manual because he had no idea how to get the spare tire off the truck.
 It’s bolted to the undercarriage.
 Eventually, he figured it out, as I paced around with Fritzi, quietly planning how we were going to get out of this.

 Have I mentioned the lack of cell service?
-Somewhere along the way, we’d received a flood of beeps as our phones suddenly got service, but that had been a while ago, and I couldn’t remember how far we’d come since.
+We’d been driving in and out of cell service, and somewhere along the way, we’d received a flood of beeps as our phones suddenly got service, but that had been a while ago, and I couldn’t remember how far we’d come since.
 Not only was there zero cell phone service, there were no cars.
 The white convertible had been the first and last car we’d seen.

 Ryan beat on the tire, trying to get it to pop off the truck after he’d removed the hubs.
 The grime and grease had built up and the tire wouldn’t budge.
 I had a plan.
 We would walk north along the wind-swept road until we could get cell service.

-Finally, the offending tire came off and we all let out a big sigh of relief.
+Finally, the offending tire came off and we all let out sighs of relief.
 Putting on the spare took no time.
 However, the entire ordeal had taken an hour and 30 minutes.
 Yes, 1.5 hours of listening to cows’ moo and the wind whistle.

 Dust Bowl Road Trip A Flat Tire, New Tires & Popping Wheelies.
 HeidiTown (13)